DanielGonzalezGil/NBA-Stat-Tracker/README.md

-# Python Programming Final Project
 # NBA Stat Tracker

 ## Introduction

 Welcome to the NBA Stat Tracker, a web application designed to view current NBA stats.
 The NBA Stat Tracker not only brings NBA data to your fingertips but also serves as an educational tool demonstrating the effective use of Model-View-Controller (MVC) architecture and Object-Oriented Programming (OOP) principles.

 ## Project Objectives